DiegoHMM/DiegoHMM/README.md

 - 🎓 Bachelor of Computer Science - Universidade Federal de Ouro Preto - UFOP

-- 🎓 Master's degree student at the Universidade Federal de Minas Gerais - UFMG
+- 🎓 Master's student at the Universidade Federal de Minas Gerais - UFMG

 - 🧠 I'm currently working as a Machine Learning Intern at Technium